 The third pillar of a good muscle-building strategy is training frequency.
 To achieve a noticeable effect at all, you have to go to the gym at least twice a week.
 Those who only train once a week will have done something for their general health – but they will not see substantial gains.

 Also, be sure to take breaks between workouts.
 The actual muscle growth happens during the regeneration phase and not in the gym.
 So the body needs rest to repair the cracks in the muscles.
 If you train constantly, the muscles are torn open again and again without growing afterward.
+For muscle building, you can use a resistance band bar.

 Timing is everything